Schotsl/Lanxiang-Vermeulen/README.md

 The portfolio showcases the work and achievements of Lanxiang Vermeulen.

-## Setup and Development
+## Setup and development

 This project uses PNPM for package management.
-To get started, first install PNPM globally (if you haven't already):
+To get started, first install PNPM globally:

 ```bash
 npm install -g pnpm